chanskw/business-intelligence-application-starter-kit/README.md

 This application provides a query interface that lets users search for information about a company and how it is publicly perceived.
 The query interface uses the semantic information available from AlchemyAPI to limit search results to company-related information.

-AlchemyData News provides extensive access to news sources, which are then analyzed by the Tone Analyzer service to show how the company or its products are perceived.
+AlchemyData News provides extensive access to news sources, which are then analyzed by the Tone Analyzer service to show how the company is perceived.
 In addition, the overall customer sentiment about the company is displayed, as well as sentiment information about the top 10 related concepts.

 ## Getting started
 The application is written in [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
 Instructions for downloading and installing these are included in the following procedure.